Nifty Aug futures trade at discount

-Reliance Industries, Tata Steel and JSW Steel were the top traded stock futures contracts in F&O segment for August expiry.
+Vedanta, Adani Ports & SEZ and Tata Steel were the top traded stock futures contracts in F&O segment for August expiry.

 The August F&O contracts will expire on 26 August 2021.